splunk/public-o11y-docs/private-preview/splunk-o11y-plugin-for-grafana/deploy-grafana-helm.rst

 Prerequisites
 ===============

-To deploy and configure the Splunk plugin for Grafana, ensure that:
+To deploy and configure the Splunk Observability Cloud plugin for Grafana, ensure that:

 * Your environment meets the requirements to install Grafana.
 See :new-page:`Install Grafana <https://grafana.com/docs/grafana/latest/setup-grafana/installation/#install-grafana>`.
 * You have the Grafana permissions to add a data source and import default dashboards.
 The required permission level may vary depending on your Grafana settings.